 Plumeria prefers fertile, draining, water-retentive soil that can hold nutrients as they are heavy feeders.

-You can also amend bone meal, cow, sheep, or chicken manure in the potting soil to offer an NPK boost for the cuttings.
+You can also amend the potting soil using bone meal, cow, sheep, or chicken manure that offers an NPK boost for the cuttings.

 Do you know Pothos also has specific soil preferences?
 Without a proper soil mix, the plant can suffocate around the roots and die!